 How Long Will the Botox Last?

-The prospect of getting a Botox injection can seem scary and intimidating at first, but there’s no real need to be concerned as long as you’re working with the professional.
+The prospect of getting a Botox injection can appear scary and intimidating at first, but there’s no real need to be concerned as long as you are working with the professional.
 To be clear, Botox should not be used as a replacement for medical treatment, but there are certain conditions it can help with.

 For more information regarding Botox injections, please call the Florida Eye Specialists and Cataract Institute.